2023 Best Lawyers in America Recognizes 18 Yetter Coleman Lawyers As “Best Lawyers” and “Ones to Watch” in 13 Areas of Commercial Litigation

 - Doctors Hospital and GE HFS v.
 Beazley Insurance Co.
-Successfully represented GE HFS in the U.S. Court of Appeals for the Fifth Circuit in appeal regarding insurer’s breach of contract.
+Successfully represented GE HFS at trial in the Southern District of Texas and on appeal to the U.S. Court of Appeals for the Fifth Circuit regarding insurer’s breach of contract.
 The verdict was ranked among the top 100 national and top 25 Texas verdicts of 2010.

 - Represented industrial facility owner in two-week arbitration hearing following contract dispute with steam generation plant that uses the facility’s waste heat to generate steam that then is sold to an oil refinery.

 - Successfully represented a major oil company in a confidential arbitration concerning the operation of a gas pipeline.

 - GeoMet Operating Co., Inc. v.
 CNX Gas Co., LLC, et al. Represented GeoMet in several related litigation matters stemming from its efforts to produce and market coalbed methane in Southwestern Virginia.

 - American Airlines, Inc. v.
 Frequent Flyer Depot, et al. Represented American in suit against several companies and individuals who have defrauded American regarding its AAdvantage frequent flier program.

 - “10 Times to Call Your Litigator (When You Haven’t Been Sued),” Texas General Counsel Forum Virtual CLE Presentation, May 13, 2021 (panelist)